jaredhoberock/bounded/README.md

       }
     }

-One might write a loop this way to encourage unrolling and predication in an effort to minimize warp divergence in GPU code.
+One might write a loop this way to encourage unrolling and predication in an effort to minimize warp divergence in CUDA code.

-Arithmetic with `bounded` and `constant` can track upper bounds in some cases:
+Arithmetic between `bounded` and `constant` can track upper bounds in some cases:

     bounded<10> a = 7;
     bounded<50> b = 42;